Rafi993/DevScripts/README.md

 ## Dev scripts

-Simple scripts to make your dev easier
+Simple scripts to make your devs using Linux

-1.s.sh - squash last x commits